U.S. flag

 Evaluations Following Initial Diagnosis

 To establish the extent of disease in an individual diagnosed with POT1-TPD, the evaluations summarized in Table 4 (if not performed as part of the evaluation that led to the diagnosis) are recommended.
 The majority of POT1-associated cancers are diagnosed in adulthood.
-Therefore, screening should begin at age 18 years.
+Therefore, screening should generally begin at age 18 years (see Evaluation of Relatives at Risk.)

 Table 3.

-Recommended Evaluations Following Initial Diagnosis in Individuals with POT1 Tumor Predisposition
+POT1 Tumor Predisposition: Recommended Evaluations Following Initial Diagnosis

 Cutaneous